macOS is packed with useful features that are often hidden behind obscure keyboard shortcuts. This article lists my favourites.

 Lock the Screen

-Command + Control + q locks the screen immediately.
-I also like to setup a Hot Corner for that.
+Command + Control + Q locks the screen immediately.
+I also like to set up a Hot Corner for that.

 Move Instead of Copy

-Reorder Menu Items
+Reorder Menu Bar Items

 Text Substitutions